medialab/xan/docs/cmd/select.md

     xan select --help

 select options:
-    -A, --append                Append the selection to the rows instead of replacing them.
     -e, --evaluate <expr>       Toggle expression evaluation rather than using the shorthand notation.
     -f, --evaluate-file <path>  If given, evaluate the selection expression found in file at <path>.
-    -E, --errors <policy>       What to do with evaluation errors.
-One of:
-                                  - "panic": exit on first error
-                                  - "ignore": ignore row altogether
-                                  - "log": print error to stderr [default: panic].

 Common options:
     -h, --help             Display this message